mesosphere/dcos-docs-site/pages/dkp/kommander/2.0/clusters/management-cluster/index.md

 excerpt:
 ---

 When Kommander is installed, the host cluster is attached in the Default Workspace as the Management Cluster.
-This allows the Management Cluster to be included in [Projects](/dkp/kommander/2.0/projects/) and enables the management of its [Platform Services](/dkp/kommander/2.0/workspaces/workspace-platform-services/) from the Default Workspace.
+This allows the Management Cluster to be included in [Projects](/dkp/kommander/2.0/projects/)<!-- and enables the management of its [Platform Services](/dkp/kommander/2.0/workspaces/workspace-platform-services/) from the Default Workspace-->.

 ## Editing